Parity Violation in Galaxy Shapes: Primordial Non-Gaussianity: Conclusion

 To validate these predictions, we developed a flexible and efficient method to implement collapsed-type parity-odd trispectra into $N$-body initial conditions.
 These simulations are useful beyond shape statistics and could be used to investigate the halo four-point function as well, for example.
 The simulations confirmed the expected scale-dependent enhancements and enabled a precise determination of the PNG-induced bias parameters that cannot be predicted from the EFT or first principles.

-We further showed that, when the projection of galaxy shapes in observations on the sky is taken into account, the parity-odd signal appears as the angular cross power spectrum of $E$ and $B$ modes.
+We further showed that, when the projection of galaxy shapes in observations on the sky is taken into account, the parity-odd signal appears as the cross power spectrum of $E$ and $B$ modes.
 Fisher forecasts for DESI \citep{DESI_Collab2016:DESI_PartI} and LSST \citep{LSST2009:LSST} indicate that IA can provide constraints comparable to, or potentially tighter than, those from existing CMB and galaxy four-point correlation analyses.
 Note that the covariance of these large-scale two-point statistics is essentially determined only by the shape noise and is thus very well known.
 This contrasts with the case for the galaxy four-point function on small scales.
 On the other hand, the signal is proportional to a new alignment bias coefficient, which needs to be estimated from simulations.

-Beyond two-point statistics, higher-order IA correlations such as the bispectrum offer a complementary probe of parity violation \citep[e.g.,][]{Pyne+2022:IA_Bistectrum,Linke+2024:IA_3pt_LOWZ,Bakx+2025:IA_Bistectrum_I,Bakx+2025:IA_Bistectrum_II}.
+Beyond two-point statistics, higher-order IA correlations such as the bispectrum offer a complementary probe of parity violation \citep[e.g.,][]{Pyne+2022:IA_Bistectrum,Linke+2024:IA_3pt_LOWZ,Bakx+2025:IA_Bistectrum_I,Bakx+2026:IA_Bistectrum_II}.
 Unlike galaxy density, tensor quantities like galaxy shapes can still be sensitive to parity-odd signals at the three-point level, and probe configurations beyond the collapsed limit.
 A further open issue is the calculation of wide-angle effects on the three-dimensional shape statistics, which could become relevant on the very large scales where the signal is significant.
+On these very large scales, additive shear systematics such as PSF leakage could generate spurious parity-odd signals.
+Detailed modeling and mitigation of these effects are beyond the scope of this work and are left for future study.

 Ongoing and future galaxy surveys such as DESI, Euclid \citep{Laureijs+2011:Euclid}, Subaru PFS \citep{Takada+2014:PFS}, LSST, the 4-metre Multi-Object Spectroscopic Telescope (4MOST) survey \citep{deJong+2019:4MOST}, and the Roman Space Telescope \citep{Akeson+2019:Roman} will deliver high-quality data that can substantially improve IA measurements.
 They will broaden the range of galaxy samples available and enable more precise and robust tests of parity-violating physics with galaxy shapes.